yoobinlee2240/kwk-bwdc-challenge-yl/README.md

-I used ChatGPT to clean up my code.
+Outside Resources: I used ChatGPT to clean up my code.